The Day Rob Halford Returned to Judas Priest

 When Judas Priest announced on July 11, 2003, that they had reunited with singer Rob Halford, they'd somehow spent more than a decade apart.

 Halford joined Judas Priest in 1973 and helped them become one of the most important names in heavy-metal history over the next two decades with his writing and singing on classic albums such as British Steel and Screaming for Vengeance.

 He left in 1992 amid rumors of internal tensions within the group, launching a new career by forming the thrash band Fight and then the more experimental 2wo.
 The '00s found Halford returning to his roots with two more traditionally Priest-sounding albums (including the 2000 LP Resurrection) that he released under the Halford moniker.

 The reunited Judas Priest's first order of business was a 2004 European tour, followed by a co-headlining spot on the Ozzfest tour.
-In 2005 they released the well-regarded Angel of Retribution album, followed by the double-disc concept album Nostradamus in 2008.
+They quickly returned to the studio, releasing the well-regarded Angel of Retribution album in 2005, and then the double-disc concept album Nostradamus in 2008.